 Finding a job these days is easier said than done.
 The unemployment rate in the U.S. seems to grow month to month, and most employers are not hiring any new workers until the economy turns around.
-In fact, the U.S. Bureau of Labor Statistics reports that in March the number of unemployed workers increased by 694,000 to 13.2 million and the unemployment rate rose to 8.5 percent.
+In fact, the U.S. Bureau of Labor Statistics reports that in March, the number of unemployed workers increased by 694,000 to 13.2 million and the unemployment rate rose to 8.5%.

-4. Join a Veterans/Professional/Social Networking Organization.
-Joining a veterans, professional, or social network - such as the Veterans Career Network, or the Military.com Member Profiles page - can help you connect with other job seekers who may have information on potential job opportunities, or the job market itself.
+Joining a veterans, professional or social network, such as the the Military.com Member Profiles page, can help you connect with other job seekers who may have information on potential job opportunities or the job market itself.

-5. Find an internship.
-An internship is a great way to explore a new career path, or get your foot in the door at a company you'd like to work for when they do start hiring.
-Additionally, it's a great way to keep your skills up to date.
+An internship is a great way to explore a new career path or get your foot in the door at a company you'd like to work for when they start hiring.
+Additionally, it's a great way to keep your skills updated.

-If you choose to take the initiative to put your time to good use, you'll show your prospective employer that unemployment didn't stop you from improving your jobs skills.
+If you put your time to good use, you'll show your prospective employer that unemployment didn't stop you from improving your job skills.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.